123pats/123pats/README.md

 - 🔭 I’m currently working on gaining skills in Web Development so that I can make a career change into something I'm passionate about.
 - 🌱 I’m currently learning Web Development on Udemy.
 So far, I'm just starting out and working with HTML & CSS.
 Soon onto Flexbox, Bootstrap, and then into JS.
 - 👯 I’m looking to collaborate on any Web Development projects as I gain more knowledge on the topic.
-- 📫 How to reach me: You can reach me on Instagram (123pats).
+- 📫 How to reach me:
 - 😄 Pronouns: He/Him